-New for December What is IPv6?
+What is IPv6?

-IPv6 (IP version 6) is a new generation of the Internet Protocol that is beginning to be adopted by the Internet community.
-The IPv6 protocol is also referred to as "IPng" (IP next generation).
-It provides the infrastructure for the next wave of Internet devices, such as PDAs, mobile phones and appliances.
+new for December 2001 Internet Protocol version 6 (IPv6) is a new generation of the Internet Protocol that is beginning to be adopted by the Internet community.
+IPv6 is also referred to as "IPng" (IP next generation).
+It provides the infrastructure for the next wave of Internet devices, such as PDAs, mobile phones, and appliances.
 It also provides increased connectivity for existing devices such as laptop computers.